jviloria96744/acg-covid-challenge-frontend/aws-cdk/README.md

 ## CloudFormation Stack Description

-There are three CloudFormation stacks that this project creates.
+There are two CloudFormation stacks that this project creates.

-- `CertificateStack` : This creates the SSL Certificate in the `us-east-1` region tied to `dev.my-domain.com`, `stg.my-domain.com` and `prod.my-domain.com`
+- `CertificateStack-acg-covid-challenge` : This creates the SSL Certificate in the `us-east-1` region tied to `acg-covid-challenge.jviloria.com`
-- `ArtifactStack` : This creates an S3 Bucket used to store deployment artifacts created during `stg` deployments and used during `prod` deployments
-- `StaticSiteStack` : This creates the S3 Bucket used for static site hosting, the CloudFront Distribution that sits in front of it and the Route53 record set that ties the custom domain name to the CloudFront DNS.
-One stack is created for each development environment.
+- `PythonETLDashboard` : This creates the S3 Bucket used for static site hosting, the CloudFront Distribution that sits in front of it and the Route53 record set that ties the custom domain name to the CloudFront DNS.

-When deploying the stacks, three context variables must be included,
+When deploying the stacks, two context variables must be included,

-- `environment` : This is the deployment environment, e.g. `dev`, `stg` and `prod`
 - `domain` : This is the custom domain name, the GitHub Secret, AWS_DOMAIN_NAME
-- `certificate_arn` : This is the ARN (Amazon Resource Number) of the certificate created by the `CertificateStack`
+- `certificate_arn` : This is the ARN (Amazon Resource Number) of the certificate created by the `CertificateStack-acg-covid-challenge`

 Enjoy!